Soft Water Myths

 Water softeners use an ion exchange process to remove minerals like calcium and magnesium —which make the water hard.
 This process is done through special media in your softener that is charged with sodium ions, which replace the hardness minerals in your water.
 This means that sodium (Na), not salt (NaCl) is added to your water.
 While it is true that a water softener uses salt, you shouldn’t taste any salt in your water.
-The salt you add to the brine tank is used to disinfect the media and the chlorine is flushed out during the softener’s rinse process.

 Does soft water take longer to rinse off?

 It might seem like rinsing soap off with soft water takes longer than with hard water, but this is not really the case.

 Hard water uses more soap and detergents because it has to work around the unwanted minerals.
 Positively-charged calcium ions replace sodium ions in your shampoo or soap leaving scum and limescale deposits on your skin and in your hair.
 The same disgusting soap scum you’re always scrubbing in the tub is on your body too.
 Furthermore, because it doesn’t lather as well as soft water, you are probably using too much soap or shampoo in your bath or shower.
 If you continue to use the same amount once you have soft water, it can seem like it takes longer to rinse, because it is doing a better job of lathering.
 Soft water is able to lather better because it isn’t reacting with minerals in your water — you don’t need to use as much soap or shampoo.